Historical Tourist Attractions in Ethiopia:

 Simien Mountains National Park: The Simien Mountains National Park is one of Ethiopia's UNESCO world Heritage Sites which is located at a close distance from Gondar.
 Despite the evening chill, Ethiopia's Simien Mountains provide the perfect home to one of Africa's most unusual grazing mammals.
 Unlike most monkeys, the Geladas' diet is primarily made up of grass.
 Geladas spend around 60% of their working hours croping the plains.
 Simien Mountains National Park is famous for its spectacular scenery, including the 4,543 meters Ras Dejen, the Walia Ibex, the Chelada Monkey and other endemic animals.
 Several guidebooks mention this place as the best place for adventure attractions and activities in Ethiopia.

 Harar: In the east of Ethiopia is the historic city of Harar which was one of the most important trading centers of the Islamic faith and which remains a remarkable city with a fascinating history.
 The peaceful coexistence of religions in this city is exceptional and UNESCO recognized for peace, tolerance and solidarity.
 Life is colorful and noisy in Harar.
 The walled city, numerous costumes and old books, the Rimbaud House which was the former of the French poet, kitchen utensils, small markets of food, baskets and other items, the hyena man are some the important attractions one can visit in his Harar tour.
 Harar comes alive during the Ashura ceremony, which takes place on the 10th day of Muharram, the first month of the Islamic Calendar.
+Clients are able to combine Harar tour with nature rich in adventure.
+Please visit our Harar and Lake Wonchi (Lake Wenchi) tour packages for more details on the same.

 Please visit a 6 days' and 5 nights' Ethiopia historical tour packages and a 9 days' and 8 nights' Ethiopia historical tour packages to get optional itineraries to the historical places of Ethiopia.